tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/通用参考/服务等级协议_intl.md

 1. Definition of Service <br>
 TencentDB for MongoDB is high-performance distributed data storage service that enables MongoDB, an open source NoSQL database, in Tencent Cloud environment.
 It is fully compatible with MongoDB protocol, and suitable for managing non-relational databases.
 It provides a high-performance, highly reliable, easy-to-use, and convenient MongoDB cluster service.
-Each instance has at least one master-slave replica set or a sharding cluster that contains multiple replica sets, thus ensuring the reliability.
+Each instance has at least one master-slave replica set or a sharded cluster that contains multiple replica sets, thus ensuring the reliability.

 2. Data Durability <br>
 During the period of service (the purchased usage period of a MongoDB instance), we guarantee a 99.9996% data durability for the data stored in the instances applied by users each month.
 That is, for each month, only 4 out of 1 million files are possibly lost in your instances.